s41r4j/phomber/README.md

 ## What is PH0MBER?

-- `PH0MBER` is a tool which is used to gather information about a target which is publicly available
+- `PH0MBER` is a tool which is used to gather information about a target which is publicly available (osint)
-- Previously `PH0MBER` was a tool which was used to gather information about a phone number, but now it has been upgraded to a _framework_ with many _scanners_
+- Previously `PH0MBER` was a tool which was used to gather information about a phone number, but now it has been upgraded to a _framework_ with many _scanners_ avaliable this time